Skip to Content

 Is Condensed Milk better than Regular milk?

 Sweetened condensed milk has a lot of calories.
 It is unsuitable for people with an allergy to cow milk or has a problem with lactose intolerance.
-Its sweet flavor may be unappealing for some people and doesn’t typically serve as a good substitute for regular milk in recipes.
+Its sweet flavour may be unappealing for some people and doesn’t typically serve as a good substitute for regular milk in recipes.